Phillip N. Butler: Business

 Butler had a consulting and management company, Camelot Enterprises 1981–2000, specializing in executive team building, interpersonal skills, planning, personal coaching and mentoring.

-Personal

-Butler married Barbara Baldock in 1980 and moved to Monterey, California.
+He became a motivational speaker, speaking to several hundred large audiences about his POW experiences, relating the same fundamentals of survival and success with their lives.

 Veterans for Peace

-Butler served as president of Veterans for Peace (1997–2000).
-Butler opposed the candidacy of fellow former POW John McCain in the 2008 US presidential campaign, supporting Barack Obama.
+Butler served as co-founder and 24-year president of Veterans for Peace chapter 46 (1990–2020).
+He served as a national board member for 6 years and chair for 4 years.
+Among many political statements, Butler opposed the candidacy of fellow former POW John McCain in the 2008 US presidential campaign, supporting Barack Obama.
 He said that "John McCain is not somebody I would like to see with his finger near the red button".